 Jean-Michel Baylet: I hope that in the next left government he’s appointed Ministre délégué auprès du Premier Ministre, chargé de la réflexion sur les questions de société.
 Pourquoi pas ?

 The first film I’ve seen by Lars von Trier.
-For different reasons his previous ones didn’t interest me, though I will now see one or two, not only as they’ve been recommended by friends whose taste I trust but also as it seems from the reviews that one needs to know his œuvre in order to fully make sense of this one.
+For different reasons his previous ones didn’t interest me, though I will now see one or two, not only as they’ve been recommended by friends whose taste I trust but also because, as various reviews inform us, one needs to know his œuvre in order to fully make sense of this one.
 Technically it’s excellent.
 Beautifully shot.
 Reminded me at points of Terence Malick’s ‘The Tree of Life‘.
 It certainly holds one attention throughout, though I wasn’t quite sure what to make of it when leaving the cinema.
 This review by Todd McCarthy gets it about right.

 This film, just out in Paris, is the second by Lebanese director-actress Nadine Labaki (whose first was the 2007 ‘Caramel‘, loved by everyone who saw it; everyone I know, at least).
 It is a comedy-fable, set in a mixed Christian-Muslim village during the Lebanese civil war (Lebanon is never mentioned in the film nor is it situated historically, but it’s rather obvious what it is).
 The village has not been caught up in the surrounding war and the communities get along fine—everyone knows everyone else—but the slightest incident can set off quarreling and worse.
 In order to prevent their excitable menfolk from dragging the village into sectarian bloodletting the women of both communities band together and hatch a madcap scheme.
 The film is quite funny and with some great moments, among them the hilarious ending.
 It won the audience award at the Toronto film festival last month.
 The audience at my suburban Parisian neighborhood cinema—middle-aged and older, middle class French—manifestly liked it too (a lot of laughter).
 Reviews in France have been tops. À ne pas louper.